 Before becoming an author she slayed trolls for many years in the wilds of the internet.
 She was occasionally granted the legendary weapon, Ban Hammer, to aid in this quest.
 It was a relief to retire from such harrowing adventures, but for a coin and a stiff drink she might recount them over a campfire.

-She lives in Phoenix, Arizona, with her family, two parakeets, her cat, a varying number of both fish and chickens, and a vicious attack tortoise who guards the back yard.
+She lives in Phoenix, Arizona, with her family and beloved pets, including a vicious attack tortoise who guards the back yard.

 Oh!
 Is your name short for Tammy/Tamara/similar name?

 Nope, just Tam.
 It was partly inspired by ElfQuest, but mostly inspired by a dream I had in my early 20s, where I was a detective working for vampires.
 One of the files mentioned twin vampires named Tam and Chronin Perrin.
 When I was trying to make an AOL account back in the day all my first thoughts were taken, so voila!
 Tam Chronin was born.

 I like the look of The Godslayer Series, but where do I start?